 This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002, and in line with statutory guidance: 'Working Together to Safeguard Children' 2018, Revised Safeguarding Statutory Guidance 'Framework for the Assessment of Children in Need and their Families' 2000, 'What to do if You are Worried a Child is Being Abused' 2015.
+Education and Training (Welfare of Children) Act 2021 - Covers 16-19 academies and further education apprenticeships and technical education.

-The policy also reflects, both statutory guidance 'Keeping Children Safe in Education' 2020 (KCSIE), and Surrey Safeguarding Children Partnership (SSCP) Procedures.
+The policy also reflects, both statutory guidance 'Keeping Children Safe in Education' 2021 (KCSIE), and Surrey Safeguarding Children Partnership (SSCP) Procedures.

-The Governing body takes seriously its responsibility under section 175/157 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure there are robust arrangements within our school to identify, assess, and support those children who are suffering harm or at risk of suffering harm.
+The Governing body takes seriously its responsibility under section 175/157 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure there are robust arrangements within Milford School to identify, assess, and support those children who are suffering harm or at risk of suffering harm.